ankitraj20616/Beroozgar/README.md

 5. Commit with meaningful messages and tests
 6. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🤝 Support

-For support, email [your-email@example.com] or create an issue in the GitHub repository.
+For support, email [ankitrajthakur803@gmail.com] or create an issue in the GitHub repository.

 ---